-The Fund's principal financial liabilities are accrued management fees and other expenses.
-The Fund also has financial assets in the form of Cash and cash equivalents, investments at FVTPL and dividend receivables which are integral and directly derived out of its regular business.
+The Fund's principal financial liabilities are management fees payable.

+The Fund also has financial assets in the form of cash and cash equivalents and financial assets at FVTPL which are integral and directly derived out of its regular business.

 The Fund's financial operations are exposed to following risks.